Quansight-Labs/ndindex/docs/indices/slices.md

 The point here is that we are embedding both the bounds check and the element check into the same conditional.
 That's because `==` on a container type (like a `list` or `str`) checks two things: if containers have the same length and the elements are the same.
-Checking `if len(container) > 1` (or whatever) is unnecessary because it's already part of the `==` comparison.
+When we modify the code to compare containers, checking `if len(container) > 1` (or whatever) is unnecessary because it's already built-in to the `==` comparison.

 This trick works especially well when working with strings.
-Unlike with lists, both [integer ](integer-indices) and slice indices on a string result in a string, so changing the code logic to work in this way often only requires adding a `:` to the index so that it is a slice that picks a single element instead of an integer index.
+Unlike with lists, both [integer ](integer-indices) and slice indices on a string result in another string, so changing the code logic to work in this way often only requires adding a `:` to the index so that it is a slice that picks a single element instead of an integer index.
 For example, take a function like

 ```py
 # Wrong for a = ''